OC-ALC teams up with OU on Educational Partnership Agreement

-Dr. Tomás Díaz de la Rubia, University of Oklahoma vice president for Research and Partnerships, left, and Brig.
-Gen. Jeffrey R. King, Oklahoma City Air Logistics Complex commander, seal the signing of an Educational Partnership Agreement with an elbow bump July 14, 2020.
-The agreement will help both institutions cultivate aerospace technology development and will improve and enhance education in science, technology, engineering, and mathematics at the university.
-(Air Force photo by April McDonald)
+TINKER AIR FORCE BASE, Okla. – Leaders from the Oklahoma City Air Logistics Complex and the University of Oklahoma announced an Educational Partnership Agreement to cultivate aerospace technology development and to improve and enhance education in science, technology, engineering and mathematics.

+OC-ALC Commander Brig.
+Gen. Jeffrey R. King and OU Vice President for Research and Partnerships Tomás Díaz de la Rubia signed the agreement July 14, 2020.

+King said this partnership makes sense because both institutions have overlapping circles of interest in cultivating science, technology, engineering and math, or STEM.

 |Date Taken: